 Prerequisite: Application process must be completed and approved, which can take several weeks.
 Click here to view the full application process.
-We are currently accepting applications for our Spring 2017 training class on a rolling admissions basis through Friday, March 10th, as space permits.
+We are currently accepting applications for our Summer and Fall 2017 training class on a rolling admissions basis.
 There are some preliminary screening steps before a formal application can be completed, so please begin the application process early.
 The process includes a phone interview, written application, in-person interview, background check and personal references.
 The first step is to return a signed Screening Agreement to Robben Lyons, Volunteer Coordinator, CASA, 174 Deadmond Ferry Road, Springfield, OR 97477.
 Robben will then contact you regarding the next steps of the application process.

-This fall, we are launching a tele-training option for our volunteers in Cottage Grove and Florence!
+We have launched a tele-training option for our volunteers outside of the Eugene/Springfield metro!
 Please ask about this option while applying.

 The topics you will learn about in training are: